romanovichim/TonFunClessons_Eng/2lesson/secondlesson.md

-# Lesson 2: FunC Tests for the Smart Contract
+# Lesson 2: Testing FunC for a Smart Contract

 ## Introduction

-In this lesson, we will write tests for the smart contract created in the first lesson in the test network of The Open Network using FUNC language and execute them using [Blueprint](https://github.com/ton-community/blueprint).
+In this lesson, we will write tests for the smart contract created in the first lesson on the TON blockchain and run them using [Blueprint](https://github.com/ton-community/blueprint).

 ## Requirements

-To go through this lesson, it is enough to install [Node.js](https://nodejs.org) (preferably version 18 or higher) and complete the [first lesson](https://github.com/romanovichim/TonFunClessons_Eng/blob/main/1lesson/firstlesson.md).
+To complete this lesson, you only need to install [Node.js](https://nodejs.org) (preferably version 18 or higher) and complete the [first lesson](https://github.com/romanovichim/TonFunClessons_ru/blob/main/1lesson/firstlesson.md).

-## Tests for the first smart contract
+## Tests for the First Smart Contract

 For our first smart contract, we will write the following tests:

-- We will call recv_internal() with different numbers and check the get_total method.
+-   Call `recv_internal()` with different numbers and check the `get_total` method.
-- We will check for an error call when the number does not meet the bit condition.
+-   Check for an error when the number does not meet the bitness condition.

-## Structure of tests in Blueprint
+## Test Structure in Blueprint

-For testing smart contracts in Blueprint projects, the [Sandbox](https://github.com/ton-community/sandbox) library is used.
+The [Sandbox](https://github.com/ton-community/sandbox) library is used for testing smart contracts in Blueprint projects.
 It is installed by default in all projects created through Blueprint.

-The tests themselves are located in the `tests/` folder.
-A separate file is created for each smart contract of the project (there can be several).
-In our case, there should only be one file `Counter.spec.ts` in this folder.
-It already contains everything necessary for testing our smart contract, and even the first test is written, which checks that the contract is successfully deployed.
-All that remains is to add new tests.
+The tests are located in the `tests/` folder.
+For each smart contract in the project (there can be multiple), a separate file is created.
+In our case, there should be only one file named `Counter.spec.ts` in this folder.
+It already contains everything needed to test our smart contract, including the first test that checks if the contract is deployed successfully.
+We just need to add new tests.

-### Important point
+### Important Note

-If you run the tests with the command `npx blueprint test` in the current position, you will see an error in the only test called "should deploy".
-In most cases, this test should be successful immediately.
-But our contract simply calls an error because there is no 32-bit number in the message received during deployment (in the first lesson, we specifically added a call to such an error in the absence of a number).
+If you run the tests using the `npx blueprint test` command in the current directory, you will see an error in the only test called "should deploy".
+In most cases, this test should pass immediately.
+However, our contract simply throws an error because the deployed message does not contain a 32-bit number (we intentionally added this error in the first lesson when there was no number).

-To fix this and ignore the error during deployment - find the piece of code that checks the success of the deployment.
-From it, you need to remove the check for `success`.
+To fix this and ignore the error during deployment, find the code fragment that checks the success of deployment.
+Remove the `success` check from it.
 It should look like this:

 ```ts
 expect(deployResult.transactions).toHaveTransaction({
     from: deployer.address,